 Manali: This could be one of the first names to come to mind when thinking of hill stations in North India.
 Manali is a very popular destination.
 With its grasslands and forests, flowers rolling down valleys and drizzle insight.
 Tourists prefer the hill station for honeymoons, summer getaways as well as for further treks up the many mountains that surround it.

-And even if you just plan to chill and go around town, there is plenty to do.
-From ancient mountain temples, from viewpoints to mild trek, market cafes to romantic restaurants, Manali offers you all.
+Even if you just plan to chill and go around town, there is plenty to do.
+From ancient mountain temples, from viewpoints to mild treks, market cafes to romantic restaurants, Manali tour packages offers you all.

 Kasol: Situated on the bank of River Parvati, Kasol is a newly emerging hill station in Himachal.
 It is so pleasant and scenic in the natural element that many call it the 'Amsterdam of India.'
 So if you are looking for a far-out hill station to holiday then Kasol is your answer.

 Lonavla: Lonavala is a hill station that is crowded with tourists all year round.
 Lonavala is known for its Lion and Tiger Points, its Bushi Dam, luxury resorts and the world-famous chikki.
-The crunchy candied snack is made in a variety of nuts like cashews, peanuts, almonds etc. Some old mountain temples, hills around also gives trekking opportunities.
+The crunchy candied snack is made in a variety of nuts like cashews, peanuts, almonds etc. Some old mountain temples and hills around also give trekking opportunities.
 Lonavala is also actively busy during the monsoon months.